-At American University, these skills have not only been enhanced but also furthered.
+At American University, I have also demonstrated an ability to grow as a student and as a leader.
 My membership in the American University School of Public Affairs Leadership Program has allowed me to learn how to more effectively communicate.
 In my first year in the program, I collaborated with 5 other members to create a social action project that would provide underprivileged students with the preparation they needed to fulfill their potential on standardized testing.
 Communication was necessary as I needed to ensure my goals and aims were clearly conveyed while also listening to my other group members was essential.
-In my second year in the program, I am currently working towards setting up a tutoring and mentorship program that improves a students performance both inside and outside the classroom.
+In my second year in the program, I am currently working towards setting up a tutoring and mentorship program that improves a student’s performance both inside and outside the classroom.
 I have done extensive research on the effect of income inequality on education, and have found that it negatively affects a student’s performance.
 Doing this project individually has brought forth challenges that I have had to face head-on.
 I have had to find self-motivation and also needed to take initiative.
 I cannot rely on other group members, and I have confronted these challenges in order to create the most successful social action project I can.

 In my senior year, I was a second-year teaching assistant for the SPA Leadership Program.
 Additionally, I was able to be a Communications and Legislative Affairs Intern for the Connecticut Insurance Department during the spring semester.
 I will be graduating magna cum laude, and as a member of the Pi Sigma Alpha Fraternity, the national political science honors society.